trivial-space/painter/readme.md

 # trivial space painter

-A library that enables to declaratively define and change WebGL scenes.
+A Typescript WebGL rendering library, that enables to declaratively define and change scenes.
+Rendering is organised as a graph of Layers, for easy compositing and render-to-texture effects.
+There is no scenegraph here.
 Optimized for live coding and post processing.

-Developed and build for usage with TypeScript.

 _This library is currently alpha state, in heavy development and APIs are changing frequently!_